Dsilva019/EDA-of-Major-Outages/README.md

 In conclusion, we reject the null, since my p-value, 0, is smaller than the 0.05 significance level.
 There is strong enough evidence to suggest the distribution of 'YEAR' when 'CUSTOMERS.AFFECTED' is missing is not the same as the distribution of 'YEAR' when 'CUSTOMERS.AFFECTED' is not missing.
 As a result, the evidence suggests that the 'CUSTOMERS.AFFECTED' column may be dependent on the 'YEAR' column.
 &nbsp;

-### Missingness dependency on the 'PC.REALGSP.CHANGE' column
+<strong> Missingness Dependency on the 'PC.REALGSP.CHANGE' Column</strong>
 For my test of the missingness dependency on the 'PC.REALGSP.CHANGE' column, I first created a kernel density plot as seen below.
 This plot shows the kernel density of 'PC.REALGSP.CHANGE' by missingness of 'CUSTOMERS.AFFECTED'.
 Since the difference of means of the plots was 0.0577, which tells us the means of the two distributions are similar.
 But as seen in the plot the shapes look different.
 As a result, I decided to test whether the differences in shape were significant or not by using the Kolmogorov-Smirnov (ks) test statistic as my test statistic for this permutation test.

-Null Hypothesis: The shape of the distribution of 'PC.REALGSP.CHANGE' when 'CUSTOMERS.AFFECTED' is missing is the same as the shape of the distribution of 'PC.REALGSP.CHANGE' when 'CUSTOMERS.AFFECTED' is not missing.
+<b> Null Hypothesis: </b>The shape of the distribution of 'PC.REALGSP.CHANGE' when 'CUSTOMERS.AFFECTED' is missing is the same as the shape of the distribution of 'PC.REALGSP.CHANGE' when 'CUSTOMERS.AFFECTED' is not missing.

-Alternative hypothesis: The shape of the distribution of 'PC.REALGSP.CHANGE' when 'CUSTOMERS.AFFECTED' is missing is not the same as the shape of the distribution of 'PC.REALGSP.CHANGE' when 'CUSTOMERS.AFFECTED' is not missing.
+<b>Alternative hypothesis:</b> The shape of the distribution of 'PC.REALGSP.CHANGE' when 'CUSTOMERS.AFFECTED' is missing is not the same as the shape of the distribution of 'PC.REALGSP.CHANGE' when 'CUSTOMERS.AFFECTED' is not missing.

 Additionally, I chose a significance level of 0.05 as a cut-off for my p-value, since a p-value smaller than 0.05 indicates strong evidence against my null hypothesis.